-11 Things You Should Be Doing To Treat Insomnia
+11 Things You Should Do to Treat Insomnia

-I would bet that you’ve already read the common sense methods to treat insomnia before.
+I would bet that you’ve already read about the common sense methods to treat insomnia.

-They are worth noting again – the common sense things contribute to good sleep habits, which is one of the components of treating insomnia.
+They are worth noting again.
+The common sense methods contribute to good sleep habits, which is one of the key components to treating insomnia.
 Before you try any pills or prescriptions, you need the building blocks to permanently change your sleeping habits.

 Be gentle on yourself.
 Go for a walk.
 Try some body weight exercises.
 Go golfing.